siirirautio/VHPT_recon_with_TV_plus_tank_data/README.md

 1. Run the MATLAB file `Step1_runthis.m`.
 The first time you run the code it will generate an output directory if the option to save is selected.
 This file reads in EIT data and outputs a .mat file containing the blurry sinogram, which is the input for the neural network in Step 2.

 2. Run the Python file `Step2_runthis.py` to deblur the sinogram which was output in Step 1.
 The deblurred sinogram is saved as a .mat file in the output directory.
+The proper use of these files requires the following dependencies: Python '3.10', tensorflow '2.11.0', scipy '1.10.0', cv2 '4.7.0.68', numpy '1.24.2'.

 3. Finally, run the file `Step3_runthis.m` to reconstruct a conductivity image from the deblurred sinogram using Total Variation regularization.
 The final reconstruction is saved